DCI Global Partnerships: Banking for the Poorest

-Banking for the Poorest provides no-interest microloans of start-up capital or animals for those who are poor, destitute, landless, widows, orphans, and the victims of loan sharks, in order to create jobs and opportunity.
+Banking for the Poorest points towards no-interest microloans of start-up capital or animals for those who are poor, destitute, landless, widows, orphans, and the victims of loan sharks, in order to create jobs and opportunity.

 Missiological analysis

 Historical context

 The work of DCI Trust began in the mid-1980s on the backside of a period of history that Bosch describes as having "shaken Western civilization to the core."
 Bosch noted globalization was in full stride, with rates of poverty and inequality never greater and modernity giving way to post-modernity.
 He saw other concerns such as Christendom giving way to secular multiculturalism in Europe, whilst in Asia, Africa and South America, non-western Christianity is gaining new converts, energy and confidence at astonishing rates.

-Thus, the forging of DCI's concerns and priorities has taken place in a period during which the world Christian mission movement has experienced both a growing urgency and awareness, as new technologies have allowed researchers and statisticians to investigate, analyse, assimilate and represent global trends with degrees of comprehension previously inaccessible—for example, in 1978 the global prayer manual "Operation World" was first published, following which the evangelically-resistant belt of the 10/40 Window was identified, focused upon and targeted—making the world's poorest, most neglected and most evangelically unreached peoples reachable as never before.
+Thus, the forging of DCI's concerns and priorities has taken place in a period during which the world Christian mission movement has experienced both a growing urgency and awareness, as new technologies have allowed researchers and statisticians to investigate, analyse, assimilate and represent global trends with degrees of comprehension previously inaccessible—for example, in 1978 the global prayer manual Operation World was first published, following which the evangelically-resistant belt of the 10/40 Window was identified, focused upon and targeted—making the world's poorest, most neglected and most evangelically unreached peoples reachable as never before.